-To install the 3rd Generation Intel Xeon Scalable processor into the processor carrier, follow the steps below:
+To install the model processor into the processor carrier, follow the steps below:

 - 1. Hold the processor with the LGA lands (gold contacts) facing up.
 Locate the small, gold triangle in the corner of the processor and the corresponding hollowed triangle on the processor carrier.
 These triangles indicate pin 1.
 The triangles can be found on the top and bottom of the processor.
 See the images below. - 2.
 Using the triangles as a guide, carefully align and place Point A of the processor into the carrier.
-Then gently snap in the other side of the carrier for the processor to fasten into Point B. - 3.
-Examine all corners to ensure that the processor is firmly attached to the carrier.
+Then gently snap-in the other side of the carrier for the processor to fasten into Point B.